 Authorisation codes (if not booking with tour) come with an administration cost of around 35 Euro, which is dependent on the agency you are working with.
 There is no set price for a visa since it is determined by nationality and where you process your visa.

-I paid 180Euros for mine in Tbilisi, Georgia and a British guy on my tour paid a little more to process his in Paris.
-The Australians in my tour group paid differing amounts between 50-100Euros, as did the Germans.
+I paid €180 for mine in Tbilisi, Georgia and a British guy on my tour paid a little more to process his in Paris.
+The Australians in my tour group paid differing amounts between €50-€100, as did the Germans.
 There’s no hard and fast rule – it’s more about luck.

 Iran Visa Timings with Authorisation Code

 2. It will most likely arrive with only a matter of DAYS to spare before your planned arrival in Iran or tour start date.

 Refusal of Entry to Iran

 The main reasons for Iranian visa refusal is if proof is found that you have travelled to Israel and the government’s paranoia based on your career (think journalists, media workers and similar).

-Refusal of Entry to Iran – Current Diplomatic Relations
+Current Diplomatic Relations

-Solo Travel vs Tours
+Solo Travel in Iran vs Tours in Iran

 Nationality Restrictions – Americans Travelling to Iran